 True to its name, the Academy is a showcase for all things science.
-Astronomy?
-Check!
-Their Morrison Planetarium is state-of-the-art.
-Marine biology?
-Check!
-The Steinhart Aquarium takes up the museum’s entire lower floor with exhibits like the world’s deepest living coral reef display.
-Ecology?
-Yup, they’ve got that too, in the form of a four-story living rainforest which is home to butterflies, birds and a variety of tropical plants.
-In fact, right down to the design of its building, which is insulated with salvaged Levi’s jeans and has a “living roof” that is home to 1.7 million native plant species, the California Academy of Sciences embraces the latest in scientific research and education.
-Come with the kids for an afternoon or join the party on Thursday evenings when guests over 21 are invited to visit permanent exhibits and specially themed lectures and events with a cocktail in hand.
+Attractions include a state-of-the-art planetarium, massive aquarium (it takes up an entire floor) and a four-story living rainforest, home to butterflies, birds and a variety of tropical plants.
+The building itself is a marvel; it's insulated with salvaged Levi’s jeans and has a “living roof” that is home to 1.7 million native plant species.
+For the 21+ crowd, join the party on Thursday evenings when adults are invited to visit permanent exhibits and specially themed lectures and performances with a cocktail in hand.

 Made from copper that will, in time, transform to match the green of its Golden Gate Park surroundings, the de Young museum’s design, complete with a 144-ft observation tower, is like a beacon calling art lovers to this primitive-yet-futuristic mothership.
 Their permanent collection is ambitious and includes 27,000 paintings, sculptures, artifacts and crafts ranging from African textiles to pre-Columbian art to modern paintings.
-World-class special exhibitions offer a glimpse at photographers, artists, designers and artistic movements as diverse as Keith Haring, J.M.W.
-Turner and art from the African-American south.
 For a real treat, visit the museum on a Friday night when, in addition to keeping the collections open late, the museum showcases themed-performances, sets up activities for children and plies adults with alcoholic beverages.

-The exterior of the Contemporary Jewish Museum combines a 1907 power sub-station’s Beaux Arts brick facade with a blue-steel cube in a design that architect Daniel Libeskind based on the Hebrew letters for the word “chai,” meaning life.
-Inside, soaring skylights and enormous windows illuminate often-unexpected exhibits that illustrate the subtle influence of Jewish people and culture on the world at large including Stanley Kubrick’s directorial achievements, Bill Graham’s rock and roll revolution and 1960s children’s book illustrator Arnold Lobel.
+The Contemporary Jewish Museum's soaring skylights and enormous windows illuminate often-unexpected exhibits that illustrate the subtle influence of Jewish people and culture on the world at large including Stanley Kubrick’s directorial achievements, Bill Graham’s rock and roll revolution and 1960s children’s book illustrator Arnold Lobel.
 At the museum cafe, Wise Sons Deli serves up Jewish comfort foods in generous portions.

-This neoclassical museum built in 1921 in the image of the 18th century Parisian Palais de la Legion d’Honneur adorns the ocean bluffs of Land’s End on the western edge of San Francisco.
-Rivaling the Legion of Honor’s spectacular views is its collection of European painting and decorative art which includes the second largest assemblage of sculpture by the famed French artist Auguste Rodin - a favorite of the museum’s founder Alma Spreckels.
-The courtyard’s glass pyramid provides natural light for the galleries below, which contain more than 87,000 pieces by masters like El Greco, Rembrandt and Monet.
-On the garden level, temporary exhibitions accompany the Achenbach Foundation for Graphic Arts and the Bowles Collection of porcelain.
+Rivaling the Legion of Honor’s spectacular views is its collection of European painting and decorative art which includes the second largest assemblage of sculpture by the famed French artist Auguste Rodin—a favorite of the museum’s founder Alma Spreckels.
+The courtyard’s glass pyramid provides natural light for the galleries below, which contain more than

-The Walt Disney Family Museum is dedicated to the life of Walt Disney and the beloved artistic empire he inspired.
-The museum opened in 2009 in a former army barrack and gymnasium at the heart of the Presidio, the city’s military-post-turned-National-Park, thanks to the work of Disney’s eldest daughter, Diane.
-Inside, permanent exhibits document Disney’s innovations in sound and animation and provide a fascinating look at the career of the man behind the mouse, including the audio-enhanced tale of how Snow White and the Seven Dwarfs was almost abandoned.
-Regularly rotating exhibits feature the work of revered animators and artistic collaborations, some of which, like Disney’s project with Spanish surrealist Salvador Dali, were never completed.
+The Walt Disney Family Museum is dedicated to the life of Walt Disney and the artistic empire he inspired.
+Permanent exhibits document Disney’s innovations in sound and animation and provide a fascinating look at the career of the man behind the mouse, including the audio-enhanced tale of how Snow White and the Seven Dwarfs was almost abandoned.
 Stop by the Fantasia-themed theater to catch a Disney classic six days a week.

 This small but well-curated gallery space houses a permanent collection representing thousands of years of Mexican, Chicano and Latino art and culture.
 Among their 16,000 objects are colonial wooden altars, works by Mexican masters like Diego Rivera, pre-hispanic pottery and over a thousand paintings, sculpture and ephemera from contemporary Latino artists.
 On Sundays, the museum hosts family events to stir the creativity of the next generation.

 The GLBT History Museum was founded in 1985 as a home for collecting, preserving and telling the story of the struggles and achievements of the gay, lesbian, bisexual and transgender community.
 In its Main Gallery, the museum illustrates queer history from a variety of perspectives.
-The brand new Community Gallery launched earlier this month with an exhibit featuring 35 years of LGBTQ portraits by San Francisco artist Lenore Chin.
 The museum also maintains a variety of online exhibit spaces featuring art and archival materials from their collection.